andrewdempsey2018/B-Care/README.md

 Hi, my name is Andrew and I have really enjoyed my IT Labs / WIT Hackathon experience.
 Thank you to IT Labs and Code Institute for the opportunity.
 I have learned so much about coding during this event and I have had the chance to use some new technologies which I can now add to my toolbelt.
 The event has also given me the opportunity to learn things I never knew about breast cancer and how this difficult disease can be overcome.
 As always, most of all, this event has introduced me to new friends and contacts in the tech world.
 My teammates have been AWESOME, thank you :slightly_smiling_face: We are immensely proud of our achievement and hope that our app will be used to help many many people!

 ### Marina Pavlovic
+Hi, my name is Marina and this is my second hackathon experience.
+I have really enjoyed working on this project and learned immensely, especially how to code in a team.
+Thank you IT Labs and Code Institute for this amazing opportunity.
+This event gave me the opportunity to learn more about breast cancer and encouraged me to do BRCA gene test since their is genetics predisposition for this disease in my family.

 ### Jonah Parry Lloyd